holistic-stack/openscad-tree-sitter/docs/current-context.md

 - Adapter pattern for node conversion
 - Factory methods for AST node creation
 - Type guards for runtime type safety
+- Strategy pattern for error recovery
+- Observer pattern for logging and error reporting
+- Chain of responsibility for error handling

 ## Documentation and Testing